Hand and finger strength

 • Build with construction sets.

-• Start to write letters.
+• Start to form letters.

 Top Tip